ykl1993/cdn/intl.en-US/User Guide/Domain Names/HTTPS Acceleration/HTTPS Secure Acceleration.md

 HTTPS Acceleration Advantages:

 -   Encrypt important information during transmission, avoiding attack-caused information leaking, such as session ID or cookies.
--   Perform the data integrity during transimission, preventing man-in-the-middle attack \(MITM\), such as DNS or contents being hijacked by third party.

 Alibaba Cloud CDN provides HTTPS Secure acceleration.
 When you have uploaded certificate and secret keys after enabling HTTPS, so that you can check, disable, enable and edit the certificate.

-**Note:** [Submit a ticket](https://workorder-intl.console.aliyun.com) if you need SNI back-to-origin.

 ## How it works {#section_pcc_snl_xdb .section}